Climate Jargon

 Carbon dioxide (CO2): Main greenhouse gas causing global warming and climate change

-Carbon dioxide equivalent (CO2e): Using global warming potential to calculate the equivalent in carbon dioxide
+Carbon dioxide equivalent (CO2e): How much a gas increases global warming compared to carbon dioxide

 Carbon dioxide removal: Taking carbon dioxide out of the air